siddharth-movaliya/Siddharth-Movaliya/README.md

 - 👨‍💻 All of my projects are available at [My Portfolio](https://siddharth-movaliya.vercel.app/)

-- 💬 Ask me about **Flask/Django/Node-js, React, Bootstrap, Scikit-learn**
+- 💬 Ask me about **Flask/Django/Node-js, React, Bootstrap, Scikit-learn/Tensorflow**

 - 📫 How to reach me **siddraj1992@gmail.com**